USA

 Critically insufficient

-We rate the US international public climate finance contributions as “Critically insufficient.”
-The US has committed to increase its climate finance, but contributions to date have been very low compared to its fair share.
-To improve its rating, the US needs to ramp up the level of its international climate finance contributions and accelerate the phase-out of all fossil finance abroad (not only coal).
+We rate the US’ international public climate finance contributions as “Critically insufficient.”
+The US has committed to increase its climate finance, but contributions to date have been much lower than its fair share.
+To improve its rating, the US needs to ramp up the level of its international climate finance contributions and accelerate the phase-out of all fossil fuel financing abroad (and not only coal).

 Contribution levels and trends

 The US has historically provided a significant portion of its climate-related financial contributions as grants, which are more concessional than loans.
-Although climate finance contributions declined during the Trump administration, the Biden administration reversed this trend, achieving a small increase in bilateral climate-related Official Development Assistance (ODA) in 2021 (OECD, 2022).
+Climate finance contributions declined during the Trump Administration, but this trend has since been reversed by the Biden Administration, which in 2021 increased its bilateral climate-related Official Development Assistance (ODA) (OECD, 2022).

-Nonetheless, the US's allocation of funding to bilateral climate-related ODA has been consistently low at around 3% of total ODA spending, in sharp contrast to the OECD's Development Assistance Committee (DAC) member countries' average of 24% (Donor Tracker, 2023).
-This highlights a substantial gap in the US's financial commitment to addressing climate change through ODA, and increasing these contributions would not only allow the US to play a larger role in global climate action but also align with its renewed commitment to international cooperation under the Biden administration.
+Bilateral climate finance by the US, as reported as principal and significant financing, further increased in 2022 as a result of an increase in adaptation financing.
+Principal mitigation financing actually decreased by half, from almost USD 1bn to less than USD 500m, reflecting a shift by the Biden Administration towards adaptation financing (OECD, 2024).
+Overall, the US' allocation of funding to bilateral climate-related ODA increased from 3% in 2021 to 10% in 2022 of total ODA spending, but remains well below the OECD's Development Assistance Committee (DAC) member countries' average of 24% (Donor Tracker, 2021, 2023).
+This continues to highlight a substantial shortage in the US' financial commitment to addressing climate change through ODA.
+Increasing these contributions would not only allow the US to play a larger role in global climate action, but would also align with its renewed commitment to international cooperation under the Biden Administration.

 Fossil fuel financing abroad

 The US, along with several other countries, agreed to “end new direct public support for the international unabated fossil fuel energy sector” by the end of 2022 (The White House, 2021a).
 The 2023 G7 Communique claims to have achieved this goal (The White House, 2023d).
-However, the US has not developed plans nor public finance policies to implement these commitments.
+However, the US has neither developed plans nor introduced policies to implement this commitment.
+The US also has not supported a proposal put forward by the European Union to end fossil fuel finance from export banks (E&E News by POLITICO, 2024).

-Contradictory to these claims, in May 2023 the Export-Import Bank of the US, an independent US government agency that provides concessions for projects that could boost US exports, lent USD 100mn to Indonesia’s national oil company to expand an oil refinery and boost production.
+In 2023, the Export-Import Bank of the US (EXIM), an independent US government agency that provides concessions for projects that seek to boost US exports, continued to lend money to foreign fossil fuel projects, including USD 100m to Indonesia’s national oil company to expand an oil refinery and boost production.
+Estimates suggest that EXIM’s total lending amounted to USD 1bn in 2023 (Aronoff, 2023).

-The agency is considering financing further fossil fuel projects abroad, including oil and gas field development in Mexico and Bahrain (Copley, 2023).
-Additionally, the US continues to support existing fossil fuel projects abroad, such as the Jawa 9-10 Suralaya Coal Plant in Banten in Indonesia and the Long Phu 1 Coal Plant in Vietnam (EndCoal, 2020).
+Although the US has not approved any new domestic coal projects in more than a decade (Friedman & Tabuchi, 2024), the US continues to support existing coal projects abroad, such as the Jawa 9-10 Suralaya Coal Plant in Indonesia and the Long Phu 1 Coal Plant in Vietnam (EndCoal, 2020).
 The US should stop supporting all fossil fuel developments abroad to improve its climate finance rating.

-The Biden administration submitted an updated long-term strategy to the UNFCCC in November 2021, officially committing the US to net zero emissions by 2050 at the latest.
+The Biden Administration submitted an updated long-term strategy (LTS) to the UNFCCC in November 2021, in which the US officially commits to net zero emissions by 2050 at the latest.
 The net zero target covers all greenhouse gas (GHG) emissions, makes transparent assumptions on CO2 removal by nature-based and technology-based solutions, and specifies several key components for comprehensive planning (U.S. Department of State, 2021).

-The US government has several avenues to improve the scope, target architecture and transparency of its net zero target.
-The US government could include international aviation and shipping in its target coverage, and explicitly commit to reach net zero emissions within its own borders without any use of international offsets.
+The US government has several avenues to improve the scope, target architecture, and transparency of its net zero target.
+The government could include international aviation and shipping in its target coverage.
+It could also explicitly commit to reach net zero emissions within its own borders without the use of international offsets.

-The target itself could be enshrined in law in combination with adopting a legally-binding review, revision, and reporting mechanism.
-The US government should further explain why its net zero target is a fair contribution to the global goal of limiting warming to 1.5˚C above pre-industrial levels, and transparently address any existing gap between its net zero target and what would be a fair target.
+The target itself could be enshrined in law in combination with adopting a legally binding review, revision, and reporting mechanism.
+The US government should further explain how its net zero target is a fair contribution to the global goal of limiting warming to 1.5˚C above pre-industrial levels, and transparently address any existing gap between its net zero target and what would be a fair target.

 2020 pledge

-The effects of COVID-19 induced a drop in emissions that helped the US to meet its 2020 targets under the Copenhagen Accord.
-Total emissions in 2020 decreased by 22% below 2005 as a result of the economic slowdown.
+The effects of COVID-19 induced a temporary drop in emissions that helped the US meet its 2020 targets under the Copenhagen Accord.
+Total emissions in 2020 decreased by 22% below 2005 as a result of the pandemic-induced economic slowdown.
 The US 2020 target was to reduce emissions by 17% below 2005 levels by 2020 (U.S. Department of State, 2010).
-Despite reaching the 2020 target, GHG emissions bounced back in 2021 to pre-pandemic levels.
+Despite reaching the 2020 target, GHG emissions bounced back to pre-pandemic levels in 2021.

 Latest publications